wangfowen/owenwangdotcom/_posts/2013-10-12-are-you-my-motherland-2.md

 In restaurants you do not get offered free tap water.
 The only water you can get is in bottles / costs money.
-It's not a huge expense, but it certainly felt strange after growing up in places where free water is so commonplace.
+It's not a huge expense, but it certainly felt strange after growing up in places where free water is commonplace.

-Menus overwhelmed with the walls of text due to every item being translated into at least 2 other languages.
-Design is a huge priority for them.
+Menus overwhelmed with the walls of text due to every item being translated into at least 2 other languages for the convenience of travelers.
+I'm sure most other people care more about understanding the words on the menu than the layout and design of it.

-If after a couple days you want something aside from pizza and pasta, good luck finding it.
+If after a couple days you want something aside from pizza and pasta, tough luck.
 People there basically only eat Italian food, and in the purest sense of the word at that.
 It's great that they really pride in and love their cuisine, but I like having some variety after a while.
-There's really no other culture's foods, and you won't find Chicago-style deep dish pizzas or cheesy crust.
+There's really no other culture's foods, and you won't find deep dish pizzas or cheesy crust.
 Blasphemy right?
 All the pizzas are thin, comparatively healthy, with minimalistic ingredients.
 Maybe I've been brainwashed but I actually prefer the greasy ones you'd find in North America with all the crazy gimmicks like Butter Chicken flavor.

 If a restaurant has air conditioning and/or free WiFi, they'll be sure to let you know with signs everywhere.
 Apparently those are huge selling points.